 Note that if you were previously using an API token, that token has been upgraded to an API key.
 All existing integrations will continue to function as expected, both for the DataRobot API and the Prediction API.

 You can register and manage—name, create, and delete—multiple API keys.
-To access this page, click on your user icon and navigate to the Developer Tools page.
+To access this page, click on your user icon and navigate to the API keys and tools page.

 The API Keys section lists your API keys with a variety of options available to you: